caracolazuldev/d-composer/README.md

 - `make build TASK=php8-apache DK_CMP_OPTS='--no-cache'`: Build the PHP 8 Apache image with no cache.
 - `make exec TASK=php8-apache RUN_CMD='php -i'`: Execute `php -i` in the PHP 8 Apache container.
 - `make rund TASK=shell RUN_CMD='php' CMD_ARGS="-r 'phpinfo();'"`: Run PHP with `phpinfo()` in the shell container.

+## Troubleshooting

+If you are having trouble defining commands, you can set the environment variable `DEBUG` to be non-empty, and the Makefile will print the constructed command.

 ## Aliases and Custom Commands